 Problems with wet areas or inadequate drainage

-- High levels of moisture around the house increases the possibility of structural movement and or subsidence in the footings.
+- High levels of moisture around the house increase the possibility of structural movement and or subsidence in the footings.
 Adelaide has very reactive clay soils, which expand during the wet seasons and contract during the dry.
 It is important to try and stabilise this ground moisture content.

 - High moisture also increases the risk of a possible termite infestation.